915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 Usually, the local scope references the local names of the (textually) current function.
-Outside functions, the local scope references the same namespace as the global scope: the moduleâs namespace.
+Outside functions, the local scope references the same namespace as the global scope: the module’s namespace.
 Class definitions place yet another namespace in the local scope.

-It is important to realize that scopes are determined textually: the global scope of a function defined in a module is that moduleâs namespace, no matter from where or by what alias the function is called.
-On the other hand, the actual search for names is done dynamically, at run time â however, the language definition is evolving towards static name resolution, at âcompileâ time, so donât rely on dynamic name resolution!
+It is important to realize that scopes are determined textually: the global scope of a function defined in a module is that module’s namespace, no matter from where or by what alias the function is called.
+On the other hand, the actual search for names is done dynamically, at run time — however, the language definition is evolving towards static name resolution, at “compile” time, so don’t rely on dynamic name resolution!
 (In fact, local variables are already determined statically.)

-A special quirk of Python is that â if no [`global`](../reference/simple_stmts.html#global) or [`nonlocal`](../reference/simple_stmts.html#nonlocal) statement is in effect â assignments to names always go into the innermost scope.
+A special quirk of Python is that – if no [`global`](../reference/simple_stmts.html#global) or [`nonlocal`](../reference/simple_stmts.html#nonlocal) statement is in effect – assignments to names always go into the innermost scope.
-Assignments do not copy data â they just bind names to objects.
+Assignments do not copy data — they just bind names to objects.
 The same is true for deletions: the statement `del x` removes the binding of `x` from the namespace referenced by the local scope.
 In fact, all operations that introduce new names use the local scope: in particular, [`import`](../reference/simple_stmts.html#import) statements and